H95: Threaten Elected Official/Increase Punishment. Latest Version

 Passed 1st Reading

-AN ACT to increase the punishment imposed for a threat against a local elected officer and to require the execution of a secured appearance bond for a CERTAIN amount for any person charged with making a threat against an executive officer, legislative officer, court officer, local elected officer, or election officer.
+AN ACT to increase the punishment imposed for an Assault or threat against an executive officer, legislative officer, court officer, or local elected officer and to require pretrial release conditions for any person charged with Assaulting or making a threat against an executive officer, legislative officer, court officer, local elected officer, or election officer to be determined by a judge.

 The General Assembly of North Carolina enacts: